Healthcare professional education

 This HealthED podcast episode offers a valuable introduction to Ehlers-Danlos syndromes (EDS), exploring the different subtypes, genetic background, and the often complex diagnostic journey.
 Aimed at Australian health professionals, the conversation highlights key signs to look out for, common challenges in diagnosis, and how to support people living with EDS.

-CTDNA recommends this episode as a helpful resource for AHPRA registered clinicians and healthcare providers (required for HealthED login) seeking to better understand EDS.
+CTDNA recommends these episodes as a helpful resource for AHPRA registered clinicians and healthcare providers (required for HealthED login) seeking to better understand EDS.

 CTDNA Logo